rbind/blog.jemu.name/content/posts/2014/2014-05-31-i-just-wanted-to-rewatch-stargate/index.md

 You can use these new datasets pretty much interchangeably with the SG1 set, so you can plug them in any existing plotting code, adjust the labels and whatever else comes to mind, and you're good to go.

-The next step would be to put that stuff in a [shiny](https://shiny.rstudio.com/) app, but before I can do that I need to figure out how to make the plots web-friendly (i.e. labeling dots), the interactivity side of that should be sufficiently covered by shiny itself, and maby [ggvis](https://github.com/rstudio/ggvis/), but Idunno, I kind of have other stuff to do these days.
+The next step would be to put that stuff in a [shiny](https://shiny.rstudio.com/) app, but before I can do that I need to figure out how to make the plots web-friendly (i.e. labeling dots), the interactivity side of that should be sufficiently covered by shiny itself, and maybe [ggvis](https://github.com/rstudio/ggvis/), but Idunno, I kind of have other stuff to do these days.
 Not that this has ever stopped me from procrastinating, but oh well, you know the drill.

 ## Conclusion